-The controls on the frame control cards (HPF-GE-FC) are rarely needed.
+The controls on the frame control cards (HPF-9500-FC and HPF-GE-FC) are rarely needed.
+These controls operate the same on the standard card (HPF-9500-FC) and the Gigabit Ethernet capable card (HPF-GE-FC).

 Do not press buttons or change DIP switches positions elsewhere on the card.